Continuing Medical Education

 - Benjamin Grin, MD, MPH, Assistant Professor of Primary Care, KCU-Kansas City

-- Kenneth Heiles, DO, Campus Dean, KCU-Joplin
+- Kenneth Heiles, DO, Dean, College of Osteopathic Medicine, KCU-Joplin

 - Alex Hopkins, MEd, Director of Alumni Development, Advancement, KCU-Kansas City